matevojts/matevojts.github.io/_posts/2020-03-25-home-office-setup.md

 <img src="https://matevojts.github.io//assets/images/IMG_20200321_122133.jpg" style="display: block; margin: auto;" />

+As maybe you realized from the photo I also have a sit/standing desk to maintain my health.
+I have to mention that it's the best furniture I ever had.
+More in [this post](https://www.matevojts.hu/2019/12/02/standind-desk.html).

 I hope I could give you some ideas about how to improve your setup too, to survive this period with minimized interruption and using the tools you maybe already have at home.
 Have a nice day!